Ashlalala/aajonusnet/md/QNA/Q&A Of January 9, 2011.md

 A: I’ve done it for 30 days – nothing but fish, mainly tuna fresh off the boats in the Philippines for five dollars a kilo.

-Q: The Ball jar canning lids you recommend are lined with PBA.
+Q: The Ball jar canning lids you recommend are lined with BPA.

-A: The lids I recommend are the ones with slightly dark white enamel inside and are PBA-free.
+A: The lids I recommend are the ones with slightly dark white enamel inside and are BPA-free.
 If they’re gold looking or white looking, then they’re coated with a plastic.
 The ones who sell the Ball jar lids say they’re plastic but I’ve scraped and examined them under a microscope a dozen times and I don’t see anything but enamel.
 On the ones that are metal inside, I scrape and can see